-This behavior might rear its ugly head early on in your childhood, but it’s most noticeable in adult children.
-As you begin to consider yourself an adult separated from your parent’s guidance, they could find it challenging to understand the demotion from all-knowing parent to sideline watcher.
+This behavior may rear its ugly head early on in your childhood, but it’s most noticeable in an adult child.
+As you begin to consider yourself an adult separated from your parents’ guidance, they can find it challenging to understand the demotion from all-knowing toxic parents to sideline watcher.

-If you are your parents’ personal delivery service, or if you have to have their approval before you engage in something, that is not a healthy relationship!
+If you are your parents’ personal delivery service, or if you must have their approval before you engage in something, that is not a healthy relationship!

 It’s important to learn how to make our own decisions in order to learn and grow as an adult, as well as develop confidence in ourselves and our choices.
 Setting boundaries can help us feel comfortable in our relationship with our parents.

-Essentially, you should be searching for a balanced relationship that benefits both parties and makes you feel good.
+Essentially, you should be searching for a balanced parent child relationship that benefits both parties and makes you feel good.

-Before we learn how to establish those relationships, let’s take a closer look at some more examples of what not settling boundaries with parents can look like.
+Before we learn how to establish those healthy relationships, let’s take a closer look at some more specific examples of what not settling boundaries with toxic parents can look like.

 What is an enmeshed parent?